Oskar R. Lange: Career

-Lange was born in Tomaszów Mazowiecki as son of the Protestant manufacturer Arthur Julius Lange and his wife Sophie Albertine Rosner.
+Lange was born in Tomaszów Mazowiecki as the son of the Protestant manufacturer Artur Juliusz Lange and his wife Sophie Albertine Rosner.
 His ancestors had emigrated at the beginning of the 19th century from Germany to Poland.
 He studied law and economics at the University of Kraków, where he defended a doctoral dissertation in 1928 under Adam Krzyżanowski.
-From 1926 to 1927 Lange worked at the Ministry of Labor in Warsaw, and then was a research assistant at the University of Kraków (1927–31).
+From 1926 to 1927, Lange worked at the Ministry of Labour in Warsaw, and then was a research assistant at the University of Kraków (1927–31).
 He married Irene Oderfeld in 1932.
 In 1934, a Rockefeller Foundation fellowship brought him to England, from where he emigrated to the United States in 1937.
 Lange became a professor at the University of Chicago in 1938 and was naturalized as a U.S. citizen in 1943.

 Joseph Stalin, who identified Lange as a person of leftist and pro-Soviet sympathies, prevailed on President Franklin D. Roosevelt to obtain a passport for Lange to visit the Soviet Union in an official capacity, so that Stalin could speak with him personally; he also proposed offering him a position in the future Polish cabinet.
-The State Department was opposed to Lange traveling as an emissary because they felt that his political views represented neither Americans of Polish descent nor American public opinion in general.
+The State Department was opposed to Lange travelling as an emissary because they felt that his political views represented neither Americans of Polish descent nor American public opinion in general.
 Lange's trip to the Soviet Union in 1944 caused further controversy, as the newly established Polish American Congress condemned him and defended the interests of the London-based Polish government-in-exile.
 Lange returned to the United States at the end of May and met, at Roosevelt's request, with Prime Minister Stanisław Mikołajczyk of the government-in-exile, who was on a visit in Washington.
 Lange stressed how reasonable Stalin was prepared to be (Stalin told him of the Soviet desire to preserve an independent Poland under a coalition government), and asked the State Department to put pressure on the exiled Polish leadership to reach an understanding with the Soviet leader.

 Towards the end of World War II, Lange broke with the Polish government-in-exile and transferred his support to the Lublin Committee (PKWN) sponsored by the Soviet Union.
 Lange served as a go-between for Roosevelt and Stalin during the Yalta Conference discussions on post-war Poland.

 After the war ended in 1945, Lange returned to Poland.
 He then renounced his American citizenship and went back to the US in the same year as the Polish People's Republic's first ambassador to the United States.
 In 1946, Lange also served as Poland's delegate to the United Nations Security Council.
 From 1947 he lived in Poland.